About the Project

 The Invention

-From mathematical insight to evidence-labeled prototype hardware.
+From mathematical insight to software, formal proof work, and evidence-labeled hardware artifacts.

 01